 Help Your 401k Participants Make Better Investment Decisions.
 Every time we experience volatility in the markets, some of your 401k plan participants decide to sell out of equities (locking in losses) because they get scared.
 Others know they need to increase their contribution rate to capture your maximum company match, but they never act.
 Why do participants do these things?
-Justin Goldstein recently wrote about the behavioral finance concepts which underpin these actions.
+Justin Goldstein has written about the behavioral finance concepts that underpin these actions.
 In this post, I have taken these concepts and added my thoughts on how you can help your 401k participants overcome these destructive behaviors.

 Help Your 401k Participants Manage Risk.
 Helping your participants understand and manage risk is an important step on the journey to helping them become successful investors in your plan.

 Helping Your 401k Participants Cope With Volatile Markets.
 Volatility is often present in equity markets.
-During times of significant volatility your 401k plan participants can become very nervous.
-Plan sponsors and their investment advisors should help participants remain calm during periods of intense market fluctuation by sharing the suggestions in this article.
+During times of significant volatility, your 401k plan participants can become very nervous.
+Plan sponsors and their investment advisors should help participants remain calm during periods of intense market fluctuation by sharing the suggestions in this post.

-How Your 401k Participants Can Use Active Managment.
-A passive portfolio management approach is appropriate for many 401k plan participants.
+How To Use Active Management In Your 401k Plan.
+A passive investment management approach is appropriate for many 401k plan participants.
 But indexing isn’t right for everyone.
-Many 401k plan investors are not satisfied with market average returns.
+Many participants are not satisfied with market average returns.
 Nor do they feel it makes sense to lock-in 100% of every market decline.
-Many 401k plan participants believe they can consistently outperform market averages by applying a little of the right knowledge.
-Think there is no point to active management?
-Consider the thoughts in this post.
+Those are only a few of the reasons to consider active investment management.
+This post lists many others.

 Retirement Readiness: Employee Responsibilities.
-In order to achieve retirement readiness, employees need to take the actions outlined in this article.
+In order to achieve retirement readiness, employees need to take the actions outlined in this post.

 Retirement Readiness: Employer Responsibilities.
-The plan attributes outlined in this piece have become associated with a 401k plan that is designed to help participants achieve retirement readiness.
+The plan attributes outlined in this post have become associated with a 401k plan that is designed to help participants achieve retirement readiness.